 What is a Small Cap Stock?

-Every company is different, but investors often group businesses by various characteristics.
+Every company is different, but investors often group them by various characteristics.
 They may all share the same market, perhaps producing steel or supplying medical insurance.
-Other businesses are in the same type of industry, perhaps producing consumer goods or financial services.
+Others share the same type of industry, such as producing consumer goods or financial services.

 What about smaller companies?

 You can imagine three ways of dividing stocks based on how much the market values them (the number of public shares outstanding times the value per share).
 The Dow and S&P 500 members have large market capitalizations.
 They're huge.
-Then you have midcap stocks, like those on the Russell 2000 index.
+In the middle—midcap stocks—are found on the Russell 2000 index.
 They're probably worth more than a couple of billion dollars, but they're not enormous global conglomerates.

-A small cap stock is a publicly traded business with a relatively small value; small cap in this case is short for small market capitalization.
+A small cap stock is a publicly traded business with a relatively small value.
+As you've figured by now, small cap is short for small market capitalization.
 There's no single definition for small cap, but the range tends to be more than a couple of hundred million but less than a couple of billion.